ekil1100/ekil1100/README.md

-- I'm a front-end engineer live in Hangzhou.
+- I'm a Front-end Engineer live in Hangzhou.
 - I love to write neat code, FP helps a lot.
 - I know a little bit devOps.
 - I am a Agile enthusiast.